 Any Christian that has since becoming a Christian undergone any form of initiation into the inner sanctums of the occult, esoteric organisation or secret society is in desparate need of deliverance.

-Any Christian that experiences moving objects within their body is in need of deliverance.
+Any Christian experiencing moving objects within their body is in need of deliverance.

-Any Christian in possession of totems venerated by their ancestors and descendants alike is need of deliverance.
+Any Christian in possession of totems venerated for magical powers by their ancestors and descendants alike is need of deliverance.

 Any Christian experiencing constant nightmares in dreams is in need of deliverance.